RoCoKo/SteamDevSearch/README.md

 # Contributing

-If you'd like to contribute to this project, please follow the contribution guidelines.
+If you would like to contribute to this project, please feel free to do so.